Superinsulation: Costs and benefits

-In new construction, the cost of the extra insulation and wall framing may be offset by not requiring a dedicated central heating system.
-In homes with numerous rooms, more than one floor, air conditioning or large sized, a central furnace is often justified or required to ensure sufficiently uniform temperatures.
-Small furnaces are not very expensive, and some ductwork to every room is generally required to provide ventilation air in any case.
-When peak demand and annual energy use is low, sophisticated and expensive central heating systems are not often required.
+In new construction, the extra insulation and wall framing cost may be offset by not requiring a dedicated central heating system.
+A central furnace is often justified or required to ensure sufficiently uniform temperatures in homes with numerous rooms, more than one floor, air conditioning, or large size.
+Small furnaces are not very expensive, and some ductwork to every room is generally required to provide ventilation air.
+When peak demand and annual energy use are low, costly and sophisticated central heating systems are only sometimes needed.
 Hence, even electric resistance heaters may be used.
-Electric heaters are typically only used on the coldest winter nights when overall demand for electricity in the rest of the house is low.
-Other forms of backup heater are widely used, such as wood pellets, wood stoves, natural gas boilers or even furnaces.
-The cost of a superinsulation retrofit should be balanced against the future cost of heating fuel (which can be expected to fluctuate from year to year due to supply problems, natural disasters or geopolitical events), the desire to reduce pollution from heating a building, or the desire to provide exceptional thermal comfort.
+Electric heaters are typically only used on cold winter nights when the overall demand for electricity in the rest of the house is low.
+Other backup heaters, such as wood pellets, wood stoves, natural gas boilers, or even furnaces, are widely used.
+The cost of a superinsulation retrofit should be balanced against the future price of heating fuel (which can be expected to fluctuate from year to year due to supply problems, natural disasters, or geopolitical events), the desire to reduce pollution from heating a building, or the desire to provide exceptional thermal comfort.

-During a power failure, a superinsulated house stays warm longer as heat loss is much less than normal, but the thermal storage capacity of the structural materials and contents is the same.
-Adverse weather may hamper efforts to restore power, leading to outages lasting a week or more.
-When deprived of their continuous supply of electricity (either for heat directly, or to operate gas-fired furnaces), conventional houses cool rapidly and may be at greater risk of costly damage from freezing water pipes.
-Residents who use supplemental heating methods without proper care during such episodes, or at any other time, may subject themselves to risk of fire or carbon monoxide poisoning.
+During a power failure, a superinsulated house stays warm longer as heat loss is much less than usual, but the thermal storage capacity of the structural materials and contents is the same.
+Adverse weather may hamper efforts to restore power, leading to weeks or more outages.
+When deprived of their continuous supply of electricity (either for heat directly or to operate gas-fired furnaces), conventional houses cool rapidly and may be at greater risk of costly damage from freezing water pipes.
+Residents who use supplemental heating methods without proper care during such episodes or at any other time may subject themselves to the risk of fire or carbon monoxide poisoning.